 Avoid walking alone at night as a solo traveller

 A woman walking home alone in the dark is an easy target.
 In fact, anyone walking home alone is an easy target.
 If you’re not used to the surroundings you’re probably paying attention to a map on your phone and you won’t have your wits about you.
 Even if you did it’s not like you can politely ask a mugger not to steal your stuff.

 The price of a taxi is nothing compared to the price of your safety and well-being.
 You can’t put a figure on that.

 If you feel uncomfortable get out of the situation

-I’m a born people pleaser, which is both one of the best and worst things about my personality.
+I’m a born people-pleaser, which is both one of the best and worst things about my personality.

 I’m your friend?
 I love you and I’ll be honest with you.
 But, if we’re not friends, I’m very conscious of making a situation uncomfortable.

 In the past, this has led to me staying in situations for far longer than should have.
-When you’re traveling by yourself, you can’t afford to be making people happy at your own expense.
+When you’re travelling by yourself, you can’t afford to be making people happy at your own expense.
 If something doesn’t feel right and is getting those spidey senses tingling get out!